-How to Write a One-Page Job Proposal
+How To Write A One Page Job Proposal

-Woman Reading Job ProposalOut-of-the-box job search ideas can work wonders in a competitive job market.
+Out-of-the-box job search ideas can work wonders in a competitive job market.
 But if you struggle to come up with a creative, yet still professional idea that hasn’t been overdone, you might end up sticking with the old-fashioned resume and cover letter in order to land your next job.

 The good news?
 There’s something else you can be using in your job search to land your ideal position: a one-page job proposal.